Raphyah/Minecraft-Dynamic-Buffer/README.md

 - **identifier**: _string_
   - The property identifier.
 - **buffer**?: _number[]_, _ArrayBuffer_, _ArrayBufferView_
   - The data to be saved.
-Its byte length can't be greater than 4294967295.
+Its byte length can't be 0 or greater than 20476.

 ### getDynamicBuffer